Ronald Burkle: Political activities

 Burkle has personally contributed millions of dollars to the Democratic Party and raised an estimated $100 million at celebrity-studded fundraising events he hosted for Democratic Party candidates at his Green Acres Estate in Beverly Hills, California.
 Burkle has hosted fundraisers for Bill and Hillary Clinton, John Kerry, Cory Booker, and Terry McAuliffe, as well as former Republican California Governor Arnold Schwarzenegger, among others.

 In January 2011, he hosted a fundraiser to support efforts to overturn Proposition 8, California's ban on same-sex marriage.

 In 2004, Burkle helped finance the launch of Al Gore's Current TV, which was sold in January 2013 to Qatar-based cable news channel Al Jazeera.

 During Bill Clinton's presidency, Burkle was a key fundraiser and they became close friends.
 In 2002, Burkle hired Clinton as a senior advisor on two Yucaipa domestic investment funds.
 Clinton invested in a Yucaipa global fund focused on foreign companies.
 In an interview with The Wall Street Journal, then-U.S. Senator Hillary Clinton (D-NY) expressed concern that such investments could be used by foreign governments as "instruments of foreign policy."

 In 2009, Bill Clinton ended his relationship with Yucaipa due to potential conflicts of interest.
 Following "months" of negotiations, the two were not able to agree on a final payment for Clinton's advisory services, estimated at up to $20 million, and Clinton "walked away" from the potential payout.

+During a visit to the White House to celebrate the Pittsburgh Penguins' Stanley Cup victory in 2017, US President Donald Trump described Burkle as “a friend of mine for a long time.”